varchar-io/nebula/dev.md

        2.  ./configure
        3.  sudo make install
    3.  use it in the app
-       1.  make nebula with -DGPROF=1 using "gprof"
-       2. OR make nebula with -DPPROF=1 using "gperftools"
+       1.  make nebula with -DPPROF=1 using "gperftools"
-       3. Run Node server separately from other images by removing "node" service from docker-compose.yaml
-           1. LD_PRELOAD=/usr/local/lib/libprofiler.so CPUPROFILE=/tmp/prof_ns.out CPUPROFILE_FREQUENCY=400 ./NodeServer
-       4.  if using gperftools, run NodeServer like this "LD_PRELOAD=/usr/local/lib/libprofiler.so CPUPROFILE=/tmp/prof_ns5.out ./NodeServer"
-           1. A bit more info on using gperftools: https://gperftools.github.io/gperftools/cpuprofile.html
+       2.  run NodeServer `LD_PRELOAD=/usr/local/lib/libprofiler.so CPUPROFILE=/tmp/prof_ns.out ./NodeServer`
+           1.  can add cpu frequency to tune the freuqency to profile `CPUPROFILE_FREQUENCY=400`
-           2.  to see reports with graph, install grpahviz "sudo apt-get install graphviz gv"
+           2.  to see reports with graph, install grpahviz `sudo apt-get install graphviz gv`
-           3.  then we can do "pprof --gv <bin> x.out"
-           4. We can also (more practical since difficult to config gv on linux) gen svg file and copy it to mac to open by browsers.
-               1.  such as "pprof --svg NodeServer /tmp/prof_ns.out > prof.svg"
+           3.  convert: `pprof --svg NodeServer /tmp/prof_ns.out > prof.svg`
-       5.  if using gprof, run NodeServer normally
    4. To make perfiler to flush/write perf results out, we need the app to exit normally.
 Hence implemented a hook to shutdown first node.
        1.  http://dev-shawncao:8088/?api=nuclear